curl/curl/docs/TheArtOfHttpScripting.md

  Curl is a command line tool for doing all sorts of URL manipulations and transfers, but this particular document will focus on how to use it when doing HTTP requests for fun and profit.
-I willl assume that you know how to invoke `curl --help` or `curl --manual` to get basic information about it.
+I will assume that you know how to invoke `curl --help` or `curl --manual` to get basic information about it.

  Curl is not written to do everything for you.
 It makes the requests, it gets